bluerobotics/fathom-s/README.md

 ##Features

-* Low Latency Analog Video through NTSC or PAL (Up to 2000 ft, 600m)
+* Low Latency Analog Video through NTSC or PAL (1000+ ft, 300+ m)
-* Full-duplex RS-422 serial connection with TTL and USB connections (up to 250 Kbps, 4000 ft, 1200m)
+* Full-duplex RS-422 serial connection with TTL and USB connections (up to 250 Kbps, 4000 ft, 1200 m)
-* Power switch that uses a 3-50V input signal to connect batteries and provide up to 40A continuous
+* Power switch that uses a 3-50V input signal to connect batteries and provide up to 20A continuous, 40A burst current
 * Onboard 5V and 12V (camera) regulated supplies
 * Jumpers to enable/disable configuration options
 	* Power-on through tether / power always on when batteries connected
 	* Power board from battery / power board from alternate input
+	* Power cycle on USB RTS signal for Arduino programming
 * 0.1" I/O header for ribbon cable to ROV controller
 * Current and voltage sense outputs